b-samee/MaximumTakeOffMassOptimizer/README.md

 }
 ```

 For keys that can take `None`, setting `None` effectively means one of three things.
-For `discard_conditions`, it means that a process of the optimization should run until the takeoff distance is reached, rather than quitting early when it notices that a case it was given is hopeless in terms of velocity or time.
+For `discard_conditions`, it means that a process of the optimization should run until the takeoff distance is reached, rather than quitting early when it notices that a case it was given is hopeless in terms of `velocity` or `time`.
+The `velocity` parameter is the velocity that must be exceeded by the cutoff distance while the `time` parameter is the time that must not be reached by the cutoff distance.
 For `setpoint_parameters`, it means that the setpoint parameter should be initialized to the default according to QPROP documentation.
 For a typical use of this tool, only voltage is set.
 For `drag_force`, it means that value should be treated as zero, except in the case of `true_airspeed`, where it denotes that the tool should dynamically calculate the velocity.

 ## Project Structure